pulakk/blog/remote-camera/connect-router-to-internet.md

 Given that my router was behind a [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT), I had to flash my TP-Link router with the [OpenWRT](https://openwrt.org/) firmware because the [router did not support VPN Clients](https://community.tp-link.com/en/home/forum/topic/168500).
-After flashing the router with OpenWRT firmware, I had to install drivers and configure the modem for connecting to the internet.
+After flashing the router, I had to install drivers and configure the modem for connecting to the internet.
 After the internet connectivity was setup, I had to choose a VPN client and I picked [Wireguard](https://www.wireguard.com/).